pip-webui/pip-webui-tutorial/step1/Readme.md

 ```

-Install npm dependencies by executing the command line:
+Then, install the npm dependencies by executing the command line:
 ```bash
 npm install
 ```

-Or create **bower.json** file in the root folder, to define bower dependencies:
+Or, create a **bower.json** file in the root folder, to define bower dependencies:

 ```javascript
 {